27 Things Only Sisters Understand

 But, big sisters were the only ones allowed to tease their little ones.
 If anyone else bothered them, at school or on the playground, watch out!
 Older sisters may have been practicing for becoming mamma bears later in life.
 But you little sisters didn’t hold back either when it came to sticking up for your big sis, no matter how small and scrappy you were—your fierce admiration for your older sib would lead you to rush to her defense.

-You created your own in-home beauty parlour
+You created your own in-home beauty parlor

 You know you perfected your makeup technique on your sister.
 Whether it was bright red lipstick or blue nail polish, your mom’s stash of cosmetics was never safe.
-Even if you looked like crazy clowns, you thought each other’s makeup came out great.
+Even if you looked like crazy clowns, you both thought each other’s makeup came out great.
 When you got older, you taught your sister (or she taught you) to do your makeup for real.
 What a sweet bonding moment!

 Two cheerful middle-aged female friends talking while sitting on the bench

-Photo: Dragon Images/Shutterstock
+Dragon Images/Shutterstock

 She weighs in on your fashion choices—even from afar

 Your sisterly bonding over clothes has no doubt continued as adults.
 You just have to get your sister’s opinion before any major event: a fancy night out, a job interview, a family photo session.
 Even if you’re far away, thankfully there are text messages.
 You know you’ve sent your sister a selfie of an outfit taken in the mirror and asked her, “How do I look?”
+Needing her opinion doesn’t even come close to the most bizarre ways your siblings affect you as a grown up.

-Photo: shurkin_son/Shutterstock
+shurkin_son/Shutterstock

 She always tells you the truth